yahavx/ship-stowage-model/exercises/readme.txt

 - We except to receive 2, 4, or 6 arguments (according to number of flags supplied).
 Anything besides that is an error.
 - If an invalid flag is supplied (i.e. parameter 1/3/5 is not one of -travel_path, -algorithm_path, -output), it is an error.

-Any command line argument error prevents the simulator from running, an error is printed to the screen (using cerr), and the program is terminated.
+Any command line argument error prevents the simulator from running, an error is printed to the screen.
-Note that if an invalid path is supplied (of any type), it is not a command line argument error (the simulator will handle that, and it will be treated just like any other simulator error).
+Also, if an invalid output directory is supplied (doesn't exist and cannot be created), an error is printed to the screen.
+In all above cases the program is terminated, any other error is handled inside the simulator.

 General error handling:
 We have an "errors" folder (under the output folder) that contains all the error files, and the error documentation is as follows: